The Inconvenient Truth about Extra Virgin Olive Oil - Part I

 The Joys and Health Benefits of Flavor in Olive Oil

-One of the main reasons we buy and use extra virgin olive oil is because of its well-documented health benefits, such as its heart-healthy anti-inflammatory properties.
-Where much of those benefits were once thought to be contained in the type of lipid prevenient in quality olive oils, a mono-unsaturated fat called Oleic Acid or Omega-9 fatty acids, food scientists are now learning that most of the health benefits (decrease in bad cholesterol, increase in good cholesterol, decrease in blood pressure, decrease in inflammation) of olive oil actually come from compounds in the oil called polyphenols, or phytonutrients.
+One of the main reasons we buy and use extra virgin olive oil is because of its well-documented health benefits, such as its heart-healthy anti-inflammatory properties, or the anti-aging and anti-dementia properties.
+Where much of those benefits were once thought to be contained in the type of lipid prevenient in quality olive oils, a mono-unsaturated fat called Oleic Acid or Omega-9 fatty acids, food scientists are now learning that most of the health benefits (decrease in bad cholesterol, increase in good cholesterol, decrease in blood pressure, decrease in inflammation) of olive oil actually come from compounds in the oil called polyphenols, or phytonutrients; polyphenals like Oleocanthal, Oleurupein, and Oleacein.
 But the rubs is, these compounds are only present in significant amounts in fresh, high quality, EXTRA VIRGIN olive oil.
 (UC Davis, 2013)

 What of “Extra Virgin” Olive Oil Anyway?